Korean Declaration of Independence: Drafting and development

-The leaders in the creation of the declaration realized that this had not been the first attempt at a Korean Declaration of Independence, as students in Tokyo had recently published the February 8 Declaration of Independence.
+The organizers recognized that this was not the first attempt at a modern declaration; students in Tokyo had recently published the February 8 Declaration of Independence.

-The first page of the February 8 Declaration of Independence Written by students and presented in Tokyo.
+The first page of the February 8 Declaration of Independence, written by students and presented in Tokyo.

-The February 8 Declaration focused heavily on the outrage and frustrations of Koreans by primarily focus on the deceits and lies that led to Korea's annexation as well as presenting a long history of deceptions committed by Japan against Korea.
-Ideas relating to liberty, justice, and peace would carry over directly to the Korean Declaration of Independence developed for the March First Movement.
-The biggest difference that the drafters wanted to establish between the two, however, would be that the Korean Declaration of Independence would be a lot more moderate and emotionally detached in the presentation of its content.
+The February 8 document focused heavily on the grievances and frustrations of the Korean people, emphasizing the deceptions that led to Korea's annexation and presenting a long history of misconduct by Japan.
+While core concepts of liberty, justice, and peace carried over to the March 1st Declaration, the drafters of the March 1st document deliberately sought a more moderate and emotionally detached tone.